 The International Dark Sky Places certification process is modeled on other conservation and environmental designation programs, such as the UNESCO World Heritage Sites and Biosphere Reserves.
 Certifications are made on the basis of a written application (see below).

 The International Dark-Sky Association does not select International Dark Sky Places, but rather a site is nominated by a group or individual with a comprehensive application.
 There are five categories for designation within the IDSP Program: International Dark Sky Parks, Communities, Reserves, Sanctuaries, and Urban Night Sky Places.
 Each category has its own set of guidelines based on land management, size, and sky quality.
 See Eligibility and Guidelines below.

 After reviewing the guidelines, applicants can start the designation process by submitting an inquiry (below) for their site.
-From there, IDA staff will provide an initial assessment of the place and next steps for the applicant.
+From there, IDA staff will provide an initial assessment of the site’s eligibility and next steps for the applicant.
+If deemed eligible based on Program criteria, the applying place will be given a link to pay a non-refundable pre-application fee of USD 250.
+Once the payment is received and the applicant indicates their initially-proposed timeline for completing their project, the place will be considered active within the IDSP Program designation pipeline and is thereby eligible for advising and ultimate review.
 IDA staff will continue to work closely alongside the applicant as they gather all the necessary evidence in support of the designation as outlined in the guidelines.

 The entire process takes, on average, 1-3 years from initial inquiry to formal designation.

 The eligibility of sites for participation in the International Dark Sky Places program depends on the category of the designation sought.